soedinglab/PEnG-motif/README.md

  (C) Johannes Soeding, Markus Meier

 PEnG-motif is an open-source software package for searching motifs (position specific weight matrices, PWMs) in a set of DNA sequences.
+It is intended to be a fast prefilter for a future release of [BaMMmotif](https://github.com/soedinglab/BaMMmotif).

 ## Requirements